HoangVTu/Team1_project/meetings.md

 - **Gautam, Hoang, Akhil attended**
 - **Discussed about milestone 3 assignment**
 - **Team Update**
-- **Akhil fix the errors in the project code**
+- **Akhil fix the errors and database in the project code**
-- **Summarize: All team members continue to doing their requirement and pushing onto github their requirement**
+- **Summarize: The team discuss about the error in the code that was messing up the login and create account.
+Additionally, Hoang and Akhil push new commit onto the github**